nkarasiak/MuseoToolBox/README.md

 ## How do I install it ?

+We recommend you to install Museo ToolBox via conda as it includes gdal dependency :

+`` conda install -c conda-forge museotoolbox``

-To use Museo ToolBox, you need to install first gdal, then :
+If you prefer to install it via pip, you need to install first gdal, then :

-A package is available on pip :
 ```python3
 python3 -m pip install museotoolbox --user
 ```